 For example, Haug/Kaegi/Wetzel have declared a Daimler Shareholder Meeting to be a piece of theater or staged 100 % Stadt (100 % City) with 100 statistically represtntative residents of cities like Berlin, Zurich, London, Melbourne, Copenhagen, or San Diego.
 In Berlin and Dresden, they developed accessible Stasi installations/sound plays in which the observation protocols could be listened to on android telephones.
 At the moment, they are touring with Nigerian-European business people (Lagos Business Angels), the paraplegic MC Hallwachs (Qualitätskontrolle (Haug/Wetzel), or setting cities to music for hordes of spectators with 50 headphones (Remote X (Kaegi)).

-They have been awarded the NRW Impulse Preis for Shooting Bourbaki (2003); Deadline (2004) and Wallenstein – eine dokumentarische Inszenierung (2006) were invited to the Berliner Theatertreffen.
+They have been awarded the NRW Impulse Preis for Shooting Bourbaki (2003); Deadline (2004), Wallenstein – eine dokumentarische Inszenierung (2006) and Situation Rooms (2014) were invited to the Berliner Theatertreffen.
 Schwarzenbergplatz was nominated for the Austrian theater prize Nestroy in 2005.
 Mnemopark was awarded the Jury Prize at the festival “Politik im freien Theater” in Berlin in 2005, and in 2007 Karl Marx: Das Kapital.
 Erster Band won both the audience prize at Festival Stücke07 and the Mülheimer Dramatiker Preis that same year.